I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetvirtualaddress.md

 ### -param <i>HwDeviceExtension</i> [in]

 <dd>
 <p>A pointer to the hardware device extension.
 This is a per HBA storage area that the port driver allocates and initializes on behalf of the miniport driver.
 Miniport drivers usually store HBA-specific information in this extension, such as the state of the HBA and the mapped access ranges for the HBA.
-This area is available to the miniport driver immediately after the miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff567108">StorPortInitialize</a>.
+This area is available to the miniport driver immediately after the miniport driver calls <a href="..\storport\nf-storport-storportinitialize.md">StorPortInitialize</a>.
 The port driver frees this memory when it removes the device. </p>
 </dd>

 ### -param <i>PhysicalAddress</i> [in]

 <dd>
 <p>Specifies the physical address to be mapped.
-This value must have been returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff567095">StorPortGetPhysicalAddress</a> and must be from an uncached device extension or SRB extension.</p>
+This value must have been returned by <a href="..\storport\nf-storport-storportgetphysicaladdress.md">StorPortGetPhysicalAddress</a> and must be from an uncached device extension or SRB extension.</p>
 </dd>
 </dl>

 ## -returns
 <p><b>StorPortGetVirtualAddress</b> returns a virtual address associated with the physical address indicated in the <i>PhysicalAddress</i> parameter.
-Typically, this physical address was obtained by a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567095">StorPortGetPhysicalAddress</a>. </p>
+Typically, this physical address was obtained by a call to <a href="..\storport\nf-storport-storportgetphysicaladdress.md">StorPortGetPhysicalAddress</a>. </p>

 ## -remarks
-<p>The physical address must be an address that is obtained through a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567095">StorPortGetPhysicalAddress</a>.</p>

-<p><b>StorPortGetVirtualAddress</b> uses <b>STOR_PHYSICAL_ADDRESS</b> to represent physical addresses.</p>

-<p>The <b>STOR_PHYSICAL_ADDRESS</b> type is an operating system-independent data type that Storport miniport drivers use to represent either a physical addresses or a bus-relative address. </p>

-<p>The physical address must be an address that is obtained through a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567095">StorPortGetPhysicalAddress</a>.</p>
+<p>The physical address must be an address that is obtained through a call to <a href="..\storport\nf-storport-storportgetphysicaladdress.md">StorPortGetPhysicalAddress</a>.</p>

 <p><b>StorPortGetVirtualAddress</b> uses <b>STOR_PHYSICAL_ADDRESS</b> to represent physical addresses.</p>